-Except where these Procedural Rules otherwise specify, CFP Board Counsel or Respondent may appeal a final DEC order to CFP Board's Code and Standards Enforcement Committee of the Board of Directors.
-The Code and Standards Enforcement Committee is composed of CFP® professionals and members of the public and has the authority to issue CFP Board's final decision.
+Except where these Procedural Rules otherwise specify, CFP Board Counsel or Respondent may appeal a final DEC order to CFP Board's Appeals Commission.
+The Appeals Commission is composed of CFP® professionals and members of the public and has the authority to issue CFP Board's final decision.